apalkk/QuickBash/README.md

 * Then a bunch of options will show up like : net > show all network settings
 * This means that if you type in "net" you will be shown all the network settings
 * The last command shown is "setup".
 Type that in and then you will another list of commands.

+## Command Documentation
+* Load -> It downloads several cli programs essential to all kinds of devs like:
+    *  ffmpeg